Power Query: Access REST APIs Secured by Basic Auth and API Key

 Summary

-To access a secure REST API with Power Query, where authorization and API key headers are required, use Anonymous access instead of Basic authentication.
-Set up Anonymous access, then add the required authorization and API key headers.
-Make sure the authorization header is Base64 encoded and update the API endpoint path, key name, and key value as needed.
+To access a secure REST API with Power Query, where Authorization and API key headers are required, use Anonymous access instead of Basic authentication.
+Set up Anonymous access, then add the required Authorization and API key headers.
+The Authorization header must be Base64 encoded; update the API endpoint path, key name, and key value as needed.